weevil-see/weevil-see.github.io/_posts/2025-06-20-Identifications.md

 ---
-title: "Species Identifications: Common Pitfalls"
+title: "Species Identification in Taxonomy: Common Mistakes and How to Avoid Them"
 excerpt: "Some thoughts about Identifications.
 How do we identify properly?
 How do we avoid mistakes?"
 date: 2025-08-06
 show_date: true